-To help ease the transition from primary to secondary school, we hold two consecutive Induction Days in July where the Year 6 pupils follow their Year 7 timetables and get to know the school and their tutor group.
+To help ease the transition from primary to secondary school, we normally hold two consecutive Induction Days in July where the Year 6 pupils follow their Year 7 timetables and get to know the school and their tutor group.
 Pupils joining us from smaller and out of area primary schools have an additional opportunity to meet and get to know others in their year at our Primary Challenge Day in June.
-Induction Days for current Year 6 pupils will take place on Thursday 13 July and Friday 14 July 2017, with our Year 6 Parents' Induction Evening at 7pm on Thursday 13 July.
+Induction Days for current Year 6 pupils will take place on Thursday 8 July and Friday 9 July 2021, with our Year 6 Parents' Induction Evening on Thursday 8 July.

 If you have any Admissions queries, please contact Allison Boucher, our Admissions’ Secretary, who can arrange a personalised tour of the school throughout the year on request and can be contacted by phone on 01285 646558 or by email.